starmlerp/rnamegen/README.md

 `-o <file>`

-Output so-far generated data into a file.
+Outputs so-far generated data into a file.
 Although the outputted file is in the CSV form, it is not very human readable.
-The file describes internal per-letter statistics data used to generate names, and as such requires particular number of entries.
+The file describes internal per-letter statistics data used to generate names, and as such requires a particular number of entries.

 **The program will return an error while reading with `-i` if this file is mishandled, so it is not reccomended to manually edit it**

 `-i <file>`

-Read statistics data from a file.
+Reads statistics data from a file.
 All of the statistics data will be appended to an internal state.

 Expects a file generated with an `-o` option as input.